williamswalsh/junit_testing_principles_practices_patterns/README.md

   - Is either shared or mutable

-#### Test Double
+- **Test Double**
-This is an object that looks and behaves like its release intended counterpart, \
+  - This is an object that looks and behaves like its release intended counterpart,
   but it is actually simplified for testing purposes.

-#### Mock
+- **Mock**
-A mock is a special kind of "test double" that allows you to examine interactions between \
+  - A mock is a special kind of "test double" that allows you to examine interactions between
   the system under test and its collaborators.

+- **End-to-end test**
+  - A subset of an integration test.
+  - Normally UI based.
+  - Normally includes out-of-process dependencies.
+  - You should run these tests last, after unit & integration.

+- **Test Fixture**
+  - An object that the test "runs against".
+  - This object needs to be in a **known fixed state**. (**fix**-ture)

-#### AAA
+#### AAA - Arrange, Act, Assert pattern
 - **A**rrange the dependencies
+  - If this section is too large, you can move the code into a private method in class
+    **OR** you can create a separate factory class.
+  - Patterns: Object mother & Test Data Builder.
+  - Sharing of dependency code can lead to high coupling between tests & reduces readability.
 - **A**ct out the action under test
+  - This section is normally a single line of code.
+  - If this section is multiple lines it could indicate a problem with the public interface of the SUT.
+  - You may require the client to make 2 calls in a specific sequence to do 1 task - confusing.
 - **A**ssert the expected outcome
+- Given-When-Then pattern is similiar to **AAA**
+- In **TDD**, you would start off at the Assert section.
+  - This is where you state what you expect from the code.
+  - What is the objective?
+- Can put comment before each section to distinguish it: // Arrange // Act // Assert
+  - Or just separate with empty lines

-#### Styles of Testing
+#### Anti-patterns
-- London style - Uses test doubles for all but immutable dependencies
-- Classical style - Uses test doubles for shared dependencies
+- Having an if statement in a test - there should be no branching.
+  - Break down test into each branch.
+  - If statements make tests harder to understand.
+- Having an Act section of a test with more than 1 line.
+- High coupling between unit tests